Ridges in the Dark Energy Survey for cosmic trough identification: Discussion

-In this paper, where we aim to present both methods in as general a framework as possible, we will simply point out the difference in the structure they reveal, highlighting once again that neither is more correct than the other.
-This could change in the context of any given application; tests tailored to a specific application could be used to determine which of the two is more appropriate or useful in that context.
-It should also be noted that a key difference between the two approaches is that the SCMS algorithm does indeed produce ridges, that is, curvilinear structures.
-The output of the curvelet denoising, on the other hand, is still a full two-dimensional map.
+Another key difference between the two approaches is that the SCMS algorithm does indeed produce ridges, that is, curvilinear structures, whereas the output of the curvelet denoising is still a full two-dimensional map.
 The curvelet reconstruction also still contains information about the amplitude of the signal at each position, while our ridges are binary, meaning that every position either contains a ridge or not.
 If such a truly curvilinear format is required for a given application, and the patchier nature of the curvelet-recovered `ridges' is better suited for the respective task at hand, it would be straightforward to combine both approaches (see \autoref{fig:redVsGreen}).

 To further our analysis, we compare ridges extracted from DES Y1 mass density maps, which are based on weak lensing, to trough mass probabilities by \citet{Gruen2018} in \autoref{sec:ridges_in_the_dark_energy_survey}, using the highest quintile corresponding to large-scale structure.
-Since the data is based not on weak lensing, but on luminous red galaxies (\textsc{redMaGiC} galaxies at $0.2 < z < 0.45$) to trace the foreground matter density field, and is also limited due to combining DES Y1 and SDSS DR8 data in terms of their depth coverage, this serves as a comparison across both methods and sources.
+Since this test uses \textsc{redMaGiC} luminous red galaxies at $0.2 < z < 0.45$ rather than weak lensing to trace the foreground matter density field and is also limited to the depth coverage of the combined DES Y1 and SDSS DR8 data, it serves as a comparison across both methods and sources.
 Given this combination in~\citet{Gruen2018}, a stronger masking is present, leading to a more `spotty' nature of the visible structure when compared to the curvelet representation in \autoref{sec:comparison_with_curvelet_transforms}.
 Despite these differences, we see both ridges and quintile probabilities falling into the same areas, with DES Y1-extracted ridges tracing this complementary dataset.